A Tool to Assist with Slip and Fall Prevention

 Review Injuries at Sea

-In the unfortunate event that a crew member gets injured while aboard a vessel, images or
+In the unfortunate event that a crew member gets injured while aboard a vessel, images or recorded video can be retrieved

 by the Health, Safety and Security representative immediately, at any time, for a thorough review without requiring the vessel to return to port.
 Immediate access to this information after an event allows for a more informed decision potentially mitigating the danger and reducing company liability.